simnikiwe-nick-hlope-77/NetMan_System/Functional Requirements.md

 ### 1. Fault Management:
 The system should perform real-time detection, notification, and if possible correction of anomalies within the network infrastructure.
 ### 2. Configuration Management:
 The system should be able to manage conifguration, including mass configuration of network devices, inventory management, and software management.
+The system should also be able to captutre logs and store backups of configuration files.
 ### 3. Performance Management:
 The system should monitor, measure, and report certain aspects of network operations to maintain a high level of network performance.
+### 4. Security Management:
+Through the  RADIUS and TACACS security protocols, network engineers and administrators can enforce user validation and authentication before granting individuals access to the network devices.
+The network engineers should segment the network into different parts through the use of VLANs, manage access control via ACLs and traffic rules set by a firewall to prevent unauthorised access to the network.
+This will prevent the potential spread of malicious traffic throughout the network.
+The security team should conduct continuous monitoring and logging of network activities to help identify unusual patterns and prevent data breaches.
+### 5. Accounting Management: